I often travel to undeveloped counties with a high risk of food poisoning, diarrhea, and stomach bugs.

 Gas and Bloating:

 Activated charcoal won’t directly help with vomiting.
-However, by adsorbing the virus causing the stomach bug, it can help you get over vomiting faster.
+However, adsorbing the virus causing the stomach bug can help you get over vomiting faster.
 Note that your vomit may be black after using AC.
 If you vomit out all of the activated charcoal, you may need to repeat the dose.

 There is no set dosage for activated charcoal.
 Recommendations can also vary drastically depending on the product.
 Below are the most common dosage recommendations.
 If unsure, check with your doctor.

-- Gas and bloating: 1,000mg taken 30 minutes before and after eating meals
+- Activated charcoal dosage for gas and bloating: 1,000mg taken 30 minutes before and after eating meals